The spots in the dog’s eyes are an indication of excessive tearing, but not only. Let’s see how to solve this little problem.

 How does nutrition affect

-Another possible cause of the spots in the eyes of the dog is the incorrect diet or, in some cases, a change of diet that is too fast which causes a decompensation in the dog.
+Another possible cause of the spots in the dog’s eyes is the incorrect diet or, in some cases, a change of diet that is too fast, which causes a decompensation in the dog.

 L ‘ diet is key to the health of Fido, we will never stop repeating it, and this particular dog’s reaction is proof.

 In practice, if the vet excludes the epiphora, excessive tearing can be caused by a diet that is too rich in proteins.

 Each case must be evaluated individually, and the vet must be good at tracing the exact cause of this dog condition.

 When spots form in your dog’s eyes due to the diet and the type of food we give to Fido, some precautions must be taken.

 First of all, red meats could be eliminated for a period, preferring white meats or even better fish.